Use the back button to select a different record.

 *The term "burnt cork" refers to theatrical makeup that was first used by white blackface performers in minstrel shows, beginning in the early 1800s.
 The actors presented themselves as comical and stereotyped characterizations of African Americans.
 There were also African American minstrel performers who wore burnt cork, including one of the most famous and highest paid blackface performers, Bert Williams.
 Originally the makeup consisted of burnt cork that was pulverized then mixed with water, petroleum jelly, or some other substance and smeared on the uncovered areas of skin such as the face, neck, and hands.
 With the popularity of blackface performances in the U.S. and abroad, soon burnt cork was commercially manufactured, advertised, and sold to performers by mail.
 A popular item was The "Crest Brand" Burnt Cork, billed as a healthier alternative to the original mix.
 It was sold by the Crest Trading Company in New York for 50 cents, plus 7 cents for postage.
 Other burnt cork alternatives were grease paint and shoe polish.
 Today, there are blackface performers around the world.
 For more see The Witmark's Amateur Minstrel Guide and Burnt Cork Encyclopedia, by F. Dumont [available at Google Book Search]; and Behind the Burnt Cork Mask, by W. J. Mahar.

-Subjects: Actors, Actresses, Jockeys, Horsemen, Trainers, & The Derby, Minstrel and Vaudeville Performers
+Subjects: Actors, Actresses, Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Minstrel and Vaudeville Performers

 Geographic Region: Louisville, Jefferson County, Kentucky